jeffstride/CSS360Template/report/report-final.md

 > These terms should appear in a lecture and/or article.
 But here are some definitions:
 > * **Continuous Integration**: Small code changes are pushed into the main repository frequently.
 Quality is maintained by having automated tests triggered before integration is allowed.
 This is often called “Gated Check-in.”
 > * **Flighting**:  Releasing a product/feature to a small group of users to gather performance metrics and/or user feedback before releasing to the world.
 > * **Git Branch Strategy**: A strategy for how and when branches are created and merged in order to achieve development velocity, independence, quality, and code history for each release.
+Recall that all images are to be manually created and not copied from the internet.